Totally $\Delta$-modular IPs with two non-zeros in most rows: Structure

 Then there is an ordering of $R$, such that every $v_0-v_\alpha$-path in $G$ visits all terminals in sequence with respect to the ordering.
-Furthermore, any component of $G-R$ attaches to at most two consecutive terminals with respect to the ordering. \end{lemma} \begin{proof} We first claim that any $v_0-v_\alpha$-path contains each terminal in $R$.
+Further, any component of $G-R$ attaches to at most two terminals.
+These terminals must be consecutive with respect to the ordering. \end{lemma} \begin{proof} We first claim that any $v_0-v_\alpha$-path contains each terminal in $R$.
 Assume otherwise, then there is some $i\in[\alpha-1]$, such that $v_i$ does not separate $v_0$ from $v_\alpha$, a contradiction.

-If there is two paths with a different ordering of terminals, then there is some $v_i\in R$, such that its position is different in the orderings.
+If there are two paths with a different ordering of terminals, then there is some $v_i\in R$, such that its position is different in the orderings.
 Consider the connected components of $G-v_i$, and denote the components containing $v_0$ and $v_\alpha$ by $C_0$ and $C_\alpha$ respectively.
 By the first claim, every $v\in R-v_i$ is in $C_0$ or $C_\alpha$.
-Since $v_i$ is a cutvertex, every $v_0-v_\alpha$-path first traverses $C_0$ and then $C_\alpha$, a contradiction to the assumption that the position of $v_i$ is different.
+Since $v_i$ is a cut vertex, every $v_0-v_\alpha$-path first traverses $C_0$ and then $C_\alpha$, a contradiction to the assumption that the position of $v_i$ is different.

 Therefore, we can assume that every $v_0-v_\alpha$-path visits all terminals in the same ordering.
 Now assume for a contradiction that there is a component $C$ of $G-R$ that attaches to $v_i$ and $v_j$ for $i<j\in\{0,\dots,\alpha\}$ where $i+1\neq j$.
 Then, we can find a $v_0-v_\alpha$-path avoiding $v_{i+1}$ by combining a $v_0-v_i$-path, a $v_i-v_j$-path in $C$, and a $v_j-v_\alpha$-path.
 This contradicts the first claim.